Ethics for Case Managers, Part 2

 - Exhaustion, where the body begins to run out of defenses

 Stress can have a major impact on the physical functioning of the human body.
-It raises the level of adrenaline and corticosterone, which in turn increases the heart rate, respiration, and blood pressure and puts more physical stress on bodily organs.
+It raises the levels of adrenaline and corticosterone, which in turn increases the heart rate, respiration, and blood pressure and puts more physical stress on bodily organs.
 In the short term, this allows a person to perform at levels beyond their normal limits.
-But once exhaustion is reached, even the strongest motivation loses its effect.
+But once exhaustion is reached, even the strongest motivation loses its effect (Burgess, 2017).

 GENERAL ADAPTATION SYNDROME (GAS)